gdarko/digital-license-manager/readme.txt

 * Manage License Generators.
 Makes it possible to generate Licenses by specific rules (separator, chunks, length, allowed characters, prefix, suffix etc)
 * Assign Generators to one or more WooCommerce products to generate Licenses based on the rules of the Generator when the product is purchased on certain Order status
 * Automatically generate, sell and deliver keys through WooCommerce.
 Supports both Simple and Variable products.
+* Manual License Activations in MyAccount order page when using with WooCommerce
 * Separate page for Licenses in MyAccount when using with WooCommerce
 * Separate page for each License in My Account when using with WooCommerce
 * License Certificates in PDF format downloadable from the single License page in My Account page when using with WooCommerce